Data center services: Technical consulting services

 Consulting and integration services provide expertise and input to help organizations make strategic decisions and systems integrations.
 Technical consulting services are one specific type of service that falls under the overall consulting services umbrella.
 Technical consulting services provide guidance and expertise on the application of technology.
 This can include selecting or designing new technology, redesigning existing technology, migrating existing technology to a new environment, or integrating new technology into existing technology.
 Examples of technical consulting services specific to data center services might include selecting a new data center location, consolidation, virtualization, automation, redesigning data centers for cloud computing, implementing storage arrays, or incorporating offsite storage services into an existing network.

+A 2024 industry survey found that nearly all IT leaders consider direct network connections essential for improving security, performance, and cost efficiency when using multiple cloud services.

 Outsourcing services

 IT outsourcing occurs when one company (the outsourcing customer) contracts with an outsourcing vendor to provide IT services that the customer would otherwise deliver in-house.
 Such IT services could be disaster recovery, data storage or other IT functions.
 Outsourcing services for the data center can range from hosting, managing and maintaining an entire data center to more discrete data center tasks such as upgrading servers or backing up data.